Skip to main content

 )

-Here we can see the data points for cycles 3 and 7 as mentioned above.
-Ignoring the data points where the annualized change in FFR is roughly zero (cycles 2, 4, 6, 8, and 10), cycles 1, 5, and 9 fit the economic thesis above, and cycle 11 (which is the current rate cutting cycle), stands as an outlier.
-Of course, the book is not yet finished for cycle 11, and we could certainly see a bear market in stocks over the next several years.
+Here we can see the data points for cycles 11/12/13/14 and 18 as mentioned above.
+Interestingly, cycles 28/29/30 (which is the current rate cutting cycle) appears to be an outlier.
+Of course, the book is not yet finished for cycles 28/29/30, and we could certainly see a bear market in stocks over the next several years.

-Next, we’ll run a similar process for long term bonds using TLT as the proxy.
+Next, we’ll run a similar process for medium term bonds using SPBDU10T_S&P US Treasury Bond 7-10 Year Total Return Index.

 First, we pull data with the following: